 Building a pipeline of community-driven projects.

-The Opportunity Zones incentive is a new community investment tool established by Congress in the Tax Cuts and Jobs Act of 2017 to encourage long-term investments in low-income urban and rural communities nationwide.
-Opportunity Zones provide a tax incentive for investors to reinvest their unrealized capital gains into dedicated Opportunity Funds.
+To encourage long-term investments in low-income urban and rural communities nationwide, Opportunity Zones provide a tax incentive for investors to re-invest their unrealized capital gains into dedicated Opportunity Funds.
 For more information about how Opportunity Zones work, see the links at the bottom of the page.

 - Technical assistance to get these projects from idea to investment-ready